Opportunities

-South Asian Visual Arts Centre (SAVAC) is seeking a Programming Assistant for a 24-week internship supported through Young Canada Works’ Building Careers in Heritage program.
+South Asian Visual Arts Centre is seeking a Community Engagement Assistant.
+Candidates are encouraged to be familiar with the Durham Region.
 Early career visual and media artists working in any medium, who are also interested in working in the artist-run sector, are invited to apply.

 SAVAC’s Mandate: